-- Monthly cash payments of \$2,000; - Annual grants of non-qualified stock options to purchase up to 500,000 shares of the Company's common stock; - · Participation in the Company's stock option plans; and - · Reimbursement of certain expenses incurred in connection with attendance of meetings of the Board and Board Committee.
+- Monthly cash payments of \$2,000; - Annual grants of non-qualified stock options to purchase up to 500,000 shares of the Company's common stock; - · Participation in the Company's stock option plans; and - Reimbursement of certain expenses incurred in connection with attendance of meetings of the Board and Board Committee.

-The following table sets forth information concerning the compensation paid to each of our non-employee directors during fiscal 2013 for their services rendered as directors.
-The compensation of Richard Palmer, who currently serves as a director and as our President and Chief Executive Officer (and who served as our Acting Chief Financial Officer during 2013), is described above in the Summary Compensation Table.
+The following table sets forth information concerning the compensation paid to each of our non-employee directors during fiscal 2014 for their services rendered as directors.
+The compensation of Richard Palmer, who currently serves as a director and as our President and Chief Executive Officer and Donna Reilly, Chief Financial Officer, is described above in the Summary Compensation Table.

-DIRECTOR COMPENSATION FOR FISCAL YEAR 2013
+DIRECTOR COMPENSATION FOR FISCAL YEAR 2014

-Name Fees Earned or Paid in Cash Stock Awards Option Awards (1) Non-Equity Incentive Plan Compensation Nonqualified Deferred Compensation Earnings All Other Compensation Total

-David R. Walker 24,000 42,500 66,500
+Name Fees Earned or Paid in Stock Cash Awards Option vards (1)(2) Non-Equity Incentive Plan Compensation Nonqualified Deferred Compensation Earnings All Other Compensation Total David R. Walker Richard Palmer \$ 24,000 \$ 42,500 \$ 66,500 Total \$ 24,000 \$ 42,500 \$ 66,500

-Richard Palmer - - -

-Martin Wenzel 24,000 10,000 34,000

-Total 48,000 52,500 100,500

 - (1) This column represents the aggregate grant date fair value of option awards computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures related to service-based vesting conditions.
 For additional information on the valuation assumptions with respect to the option grants, refer to Note 8 of our financial statements in this Annual Report.
 These amounts do not correspond to the actual value that will be recognized by the named directors from these awards. - (2) Pursuant to the company's director compensation, each non-employee director is entitled to an annual grant of options to acquire 500,000 shares.
-Each director received options to acquire 500,000 shares of the company's common stock at an exercise price of \$0.01 per share, effective July 1, 2013.
+Each director received options to acquire 500,000 shares of the company's common stock at an exercise price of \$0.01 per share, effective July 1, 2014.